How to Use Simple Gear Ratios

-The VEX EDR system has two types of spur gears, the Gear Kit and the High Strength Gear Kit.
+The VEX EDR system has two types of spur gears, the Gear Kit and the High Strength Gear Kit (please see How to Select a Spur Gear).
 These gears can be assembled for power transfer, to increase torque, or to increase speed.
 This can be done by assembling two or more gears together on drive shafts so their teeth intermesh.
 A motor will power one of the gears’ drive shaft.

 Simple Gear Ratios

 Simple gear ratios use only one gear per driveshaft and can be used for power transfer, increasing torque, or increasing speed.
 The gear which provides the power or input is called a driving gear and the gear which is being turned or output is called the driven gear.

 Power Transfer - With this type of gear ratio the objective is to transfer the power from one location to another, such as from a motor to a wheel which is not directly attached to the motor.
 The driving gear and the driven gear have the same number of teeth.
 For example, the motor drives a 60 tooth gear (60T) to a driven 60T gear on a wheel.
 The motor rotates the 60T driving gear once rotating the 60T driven gear on the wheel once.
 This is known as a 1:1 ratio.